 In California, community ownership is the rule, not the exception …

-This is the TOAV’s way of saying that up until now we have had to settle for living in an area with a better way of life, but now we want to be like everybody else.
+This is the TOAV’s way of saying that up until now we have enjoyed living in an area with a better way of life, but now we want to settle for less and be like everybody else.

 considering acquisition, TOAV has been hell-bent on seizing Ranchos for years now, using various pretexts as fig-leaves for what they have been planning all along.
 This fig-leaf (